google/tcmalloc/docs/stats.md

 that this can refer to the same page multiple times if subrelease of this page would have been triggered multiple times).
-The percentage shows what fraction of times this decision would have been correct (i.e., if we decided not to subrelease a page because of a peak within the last N minutes, did memory consumption increase again within the *next* five minutes?).
+The percentage shows what fraction of times this decision would have been correct (i.e., if we decided not to subrelease a page because of the calculated demand requirement, did memory consumption increase again within the *next* five minutes?).
 "Pending" refers to subrelease decisions that were less than five minutes in the past and we therefore do not know yet whether or not they were correct.
 The correctness evaluation chooses to use the five minutes interval as it is the interval used for realized fragmentation.

+The skip-subrelease feature prioritizes using the recent peak if `--tcmalloc_skip_subrelease_interval` is configured, otherwise it uses the combination of the recent short-term fluctuation peak and long-term trend.
+The feature is disabled if all three intervals are zero.

 ### Region Cache